isomerpages/nlb-curiocity/_sample/From Government Hill to Fort Canning Hill.md

  the fort was completed in 1861 by 400 Chinese coolies.
 Various buildings were constructed on the hill for the garrison stationed there, including a hospital.
 The fort had extensive defences; there was a moat that ran around the thick fort walls, which were able to withstand artillery bombardment.
 In addition, the main fort housed amenities such as officers’ quarters.
 The firing of a 68-pound carronade at 5am daily indicated the start of the day for those within a two-mile radius.
 Up until 1896, the cannons were also used to signal the outbreak of fire.

-was started despite protests from some quarters which believed it was a mistake to locate the fort on a hill so far removed from shore.
+quote? was started despite protests from some quarters which believed it was a mistake to locate the fort on a hill so far removed from shore.

-The end

 ### **The Malayan Command**